 Known to produce one-fourteenth of the nation’s food supply, Iowa is the largest producer of corn, soybeans, pork and eggs in the United States and second in red meat production.
 In fact, Iowa's strength in animal production has grown as a result of the quality of Iowa feed and feed ingredients.
 International companies in the industry areas of dairy, poultry (turkey and egg), food ingredients, food processing and packaging, meat, and feed; national agricultural associations; and global animal health and research companies; all have headquarters and locations in Iowa.

 Iowa is the nation’s premier leader in the renewable energy industry.
-Iowa's strong agricultural foundation and its legacy of manufacturing excellence have positioned the state to excel in the following industries: wind energy, renewable fuels — ethanol & biodiesel, biomass, and other next generation technologies.
+Iowa's strong agricultural foundation and its legacy of manufacturing excellence has positioned the state to excel in the following industries: wind energy, renewable fuels — ethanol & biodiesel, biomass, and other next generation technologies.

 Iowa ranks 1st in the nation in the production of ethanol